cparcerisas/baleen_whale_benchmark/README.md

 Config file:

 * VALID_SPLIT: proportion of the data to use for validation (TOTAL data, not training data)
 * TEST_SPLIT: proportion of the TOTAL data to use for test.
-It will be ignored if blocked cross validation
+Set to "blocked" for blocked testing
 * BATCH_SIZE: batch size
 * EPOCHS: number of epochs
 * LEARNING_RATE: 1e-3